FarbodNejati/SourceDeveloperConsole/README.md

 # About

 A SourceEngine-type  developer console for executing commands, and setting variables.
-This tool can be use in Editor AND RUNTIME!
+This tool can be use in the Editor and in **runtime builds**.
 You can access the Built-In editor window from `Toolbar > Tools > Developer Console`.

 ![The Built-In Editor window which can be used immediately](Preview.png)

 ### Installation
-Install this package by opening the packag manager and installing by git url and emtering the following:
+Install this package by opening the packag manager and installing by git url and entering the following:

 ```
 https://github.com/FarbodNejati/SourceDeveloperConsole.git